 Now how does Dayology fit in?
-We cannot tell what part the Day Ray and Sun Sign patterns actually occur in human relationships until we have conducted extensive Dayology Research.
+We will not be able to tell what part the Day Ray and Sun Sign patterns actually occur in human relationships until we have conducted extensive Dayology Research.
 We are finding that relationships among famous people appear to follow certain identifiable harmonious and disharmonious astrological patterns.
-Celebrity Relationships a lists a number of well-known individuals and the people in their lives.
+Our feature Celebrity Pairs lists a number of well-known individuals and their personal relationships.

 Our conclusion is that relationships are considerably less random than we might suppose.
 The “starry” chemistry or magnetism that contributes to strong attraction and loving commitment in relationships has yet to be proven, but we certainly have the social structures to bring us together and hold us in place, if we care to utilize them.